aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 A cynic is only a frustrated optimist.
+> 🥠 He who laughs at himself never runs out of things to laugh at.

-Last update: Thu Nov  7 05:08:42 2024
+Last update: Fri Nov  8 05:08:42 2024

 ### Let's play! 🎮